zerihal/ImageConverter/README.md

 Supported image formats for upload and conversion are jpg, png, bmp, tiff, and gif.
 When changing the extension this should be specified as ".[extension]", for example ".jpg", ".png", etc.

-Can be deployed as a standalone API or microservice within a container.
+Can be deployed as a standalone API or containerised microservice.